carldubois/bigiq-cm-restapi-reference/markdown/t_apply_deploy_firewall_policies.md

 ```
 If the verification counts are all 0, then the deployment evaluation phase did not find any issues and the deployment can continue.

-PATCH the existing deployment task as follows and then continue to the next step.
+Perform a PATCH operation on the existing deployment task as follows and then continue to the next step.
 ```
 PATCH:  https://<mgmtip>/mgmt/cm/firewall/tasks/deploy-configuration/70e8c87d-cec6-4ed5-8de4-88682ff3bd63